openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {{RFC8414}}.
 This would allow other specs to add to the metadata.

 ### Authorization scheme {#authorization-scheme}
 SSF is an HTTP based signals sharing framework and is agnostic to the authentication and authorization schemes used to secure stream configuration APIs.
 It does not provide any SSF-specific authentication and authorization schemes but relies on the cooperating parties' mutual security considerations.

-The authorization scheme section of the metadata provides discovery information related to the Transmitter's stream management APIs.
+The `authorization_schemes` key of Transmitter Configuration Metadata provides authorization information related to the Transmitter's stream management APIs.
+These authorization schemes SHOULD also be used to protect any polling endpoint (used for Poll-Based SET delivery [RFC8936]) hosted by the Transmitter.

 spec_urn